strimzi/proposals/000-mm2-connector-offsets-support.md

 However it will add a lot of complexity because the operator reconciles one connector at a time.
 This means we would need to introduce a mechanism to keep track of when we can remove the annotations and deal with error cases if for example one connector is stopped, but another isn't.

+### Validating the structure of alterOffsets ConfigMap

+A previous version of this proposal described more complex validation of the JSON provided for altering offsets.
+This included validating the specific fields that are needed, and even not requiring fields that the operator could infer.

+However, this would make the operator vulnerable to changes in the way the MirrorMaker connectors store their offsets so was rejected in favour of less strict validation.

 [kip]: https://cwiki.apache.org/confluence/display/KAFKA/KIP-875%3A+First-class+offsets+support+in+Kafka+Connect
 [proposal-76]: 076-connector-offsets-support.md